 All records related plans, policies, guidelines and manuals are available on the Office's intranet to assist staff to comply with their recordkeeping requirements and include user friendly guides for training staff.
 The Office's Online Induction mini-site, developed in 2010-11, includes a section on recordkeeping.
 This is part of the induction process for new staff and is also available as a resource for existing staff members.
 The induction process also includes individual training sessions with new staff members conducted by the Customer Service and Records Manager soon after appointment.
 Follow up training and help desk assistance are provided as required.
+Recordkeeping roles and responsibilities are also included in accountability and ethical decision making training and the Office's Code of Conduct, which is signed by all staff on appointment.

-During 2013-14, the Office reviewed the efficiency and effectiveness of the recordkeeping training program and commenced implementation of online training to further strengthen staff recordkeeping practices.
+In 2014-15, the Office commenced the development and implementation of online training to further strengthen staff recordkeeping practices.